anasfkhan81/LexOpenData/Course.md

 * F3.
 Metadata clearly and explicitly include the identifier of the data they describe
 * F4.
 (Meta)data are registered or indexed in a searchable resource

 Guidelines F1 and F4 can be implemented with the help of a data repository which provides this service.
 Data repositories can also help with F2 and F3 .
 Note that it is  recommended to use a discipline-specific repository as this greatly assists in the task of making your dataset or resource more findable.
-If none exists then a more generic repository such as Zenodo can be used.
+If none exists then a more generic repository such as [Zenodo](https://zenodo.org/) can be used.

 Luckily, lexicographic resources (including lexicons as well as related resources such as corpora and thesauri), as well as tools for working with them, are covered in Europe by the [CLARIN infrastructure](https://www.clarin.eu/) and its network of data repositories since [CLARIN repositories](https://www.clarin.eu/content/repositories) are specifically intended to handle textual resources for the social sciences and humanities (SSH).
 A dataset that is deposited in a CLARIN repository will be a given a globally unique and persistent[ identifier](https://www.clarin.eu/content/persistent-identifiers) (a handle), the metadata for that dataset will also be [harvested and indexed in the CLARIN Virtual Language Observatory (VLO)](https://www.clarin.eu/faq-page/275) along with data from all the other CLARIN centres.
 CLARIN also offers a framework, [CMDI](https://www.clarin.eu/content/component-metadata), for integrating together ‘components’ from different metadata sets to create specific ‘profiles’ for different kinds of datasets, these are registered in a central repository.
+In particular these CLARIN services help to implement recommendations F1 and F4.

-Useful generic metadata sets include the [Dublin Core](http://purl.org/dc/terms),[ the Data Category Vocabulary (DCAT)](http://www.w3.org/TR/vocab-dcat/), [PROV-O](http://www.w3.org/TR/prov-o/) (for provenance information for linked data datasets),  and [VoID ](https://www.w3.org/TR/void/)(for describing links between linked data datasets).
+The recommendations listed above, along with those other FAIR which we will list below, highlight the importance of good metadata vocabularies or metadata sets for making resources more accessible.
+Unfortunately we cannot offer an extended survey of the main metadata sets available for lexicographic resources here.
+However, useful generic metadata sets include the [Dublin Core](http://purl.org/dc/terms),[ the Data Category Vocabulary (DCAT)](http://www.w3.org/TR/vocab-dcat/), [PROV-O](http://www.w3.org/TR/prov-o/) (for provenance information for linked data datasets),  and [VoID ](https://www.w3.org/TR/void/)(for describing links between linked data datasets).
 Specialised metadata sets which are relevant for lexicographic resources include the TEI headers [[1](http://tei.oucs.ox.ac.uk/Talks/2010-07-oxford/talk-03-metadata.xml), [2](https://www.tei-c.org/release/doc/tei-p5-doc/en/html/HD.html)] for TEI-XML documents and META-SHARE and [LIME](https://www.w3.org/2016/05/ontolex/#metadata-lime) for linked data datasets, and the [ISO 639-3 language tag sets](https://iso639-3.sil.org/).

-An introduction to the CLARIN infrastructure can be found in ….
-For F3 it is important that the user
+For those who want to learn more about what the CLARIN infrastructure can offer lexicographers we recommend the ELEXIS course [CLARIN Tools and Resources for Lexicographic Work](http://tacheles.humanistika.org/dFSUorICTUeSFiTSuBfe9A?both).

 ##### Accessibility